vdchs/zmk-config-totem/readme.md

 I use it to code and write in English (70%) and German (30%).

-The basic layout is apsu's [APTv3](https://github.com/Apsu/APT) that I apadted to fit onto 30 keys.
+The basic layout is apsu's [APTv3](https://github.com/Apsu/APT) that I adapted to fit onto 30 keys.

 ## Basic Typing
 Base: